-“But you, man of God pursue righteousness, devotion, faith, love, patience and gentleness.”
+“”But you, a man of God pursue righteousness, devotion, faith, love, patience, and gentleness.””
 Paul to Timothy 6:11-16

-These words of Saint Paul to his disciple Timothy is a check list for the qualities of that must be present in our lives as we follow Christ.
+These words of Saint Paul to his disciple Timothy is a checklist for the qualities that must be present in our lives as we follow Christ.
 We are invited to believe in a God who lives in our brothers and sisters, just as they are.